 How to apply

-The deadline for submissions for the 2021 award is 5pm, Monday 2 November 2020.
-For full eligibility and submission guidelines see New researcher award application (pdf).
+The deadline for submissions for the 2024 award is midnight, Wednesday 1 November 2023.
+For full eligibility and submission guidelines go to new researcher application information (PDF 130KB).

 BACP outstanding research award